 In order to be a part of our training program, in Michigan, paramedic students are required to obtain immunizations as required in accordance with OSHA regulations or proof of their prior administration.
 We also have students in the Paramedic training program obtain team leadership benchmarks.
 The specifics on all requirements will be discussed further during orientation.

 Paramedic Training in MichiganDorsey College offers paramedic classes in Michigan at multiple locations.
 Find the location that would best suit you:

-The Paramedic training program offered at Dorsey College covers topics that will be vital to your career as an EMT Paramedic.
+The paramedic classes offered at Dorsey College covers topics that will be vital to your career as an EMT-Paramedic.
 Listed below are some topics covered in our paramedic classes in Michigan: